jamcha-aa/init/README.md

 ### Usage
 - Put init.el, environment, elisp into the .emacs.d.
 - Install packages of the previous section.
+  + Caution: Some private files (e.g., mewconf.el) are missing.
 - Install "Source Han Sans Code-JP" fonts if you use linux.
 - Enjoy.